seud0nym/tch-gui-unhide/utilities/README.md

  -R                    Reset to device defaults
                         (equivalent to: -hmymodem -dmodem -na -ay -cy -fy -py -ry -ty -ey -uy -my -gy -wy -Fn) -o                    Configures opkg
- -U                    Check for and download the latest version from GitHub
+ -U                    Download the latest version of de-telstra rom GitHub
 ```
 Note that the options to disable/enable EasyMesh and DumaOS are only applicable to devices with those services installed.